 8. Community Resilience in the Covid-19 Pandemic

 Katy Wright is Lecturer in Sociology & Social Policy at the University of Leeds.
-She is Programme Director of the MA in Social & Public Policy and Deputy Director of the Bauman Institute and of the Centre for Transdisciplinary Methodology.
+She is the Programme Director of the MA in Social & Public Policy and the Deputy Director of the Bauman Institute and of the Centre for Transdisciplinary Methodology.